watrs-csumb/footprints/README.md

 # Acknowledgements
 ## Footprint Prediction Calculation
-The source code is heavily inspired by the work of Natascha Kljun of Swansea University in Swansea, UK.
+The source was developed from work of Natascha Kljun of Swansea University in Swansea, UK.

 ### The original License text as is:
 > Copyright (c) 2015 - 2024 Natascha Kljun